-As described in Setting and detecting a user's language, there are several ways to detect and set an end user's language.
+There are several ways to detect and set a user's language.
 One of those ways is automatically detecting an end user's language from an email message sent to Zendesk Support.
 Automatic detection works only for requests from unregistered (new) users and users who do not currently have a language setting selected.

 This article contains the following sections: